 UK Grants US Base Access for Strikes

-The United Kingdom announced it will permit the United States to utilize British military installations for operations targeting Iranian missile sites that pose direct threats to ships transiting the Strait of Hormuz.
-The decision expands the coalition supporting US-led military action against Tehran, with British forces expected to provide logistical and intelligence support rather than direct combat involvement.
-This backing represents a significant diplomatic commitment from London, which had previously maintained a more cautious stance on direct intervention in the Iran conflict.
-British officials emphasized that the base access is limited to defensive operations protecting international shipping rather than broader offensive strikes against Iranian territory.
+The United Kingdom announced it will permit the United States to utilize British military installations for operations targeting Iranian missile sites threatening ships in the Strait of Hormuz.
+The decision expands the coalition supporting US-led military action, with British forces expected to provide logistical and intelligence support.

 Oil Sanctions Lifted Temporarily